GuiCoralli/Front_Explorer/README.md

 _____________________________________________________________________________________

-# 📄 About the Project:
+# 📄 About the Project
 <div>
 	Discover FoodExplorer, a web application that brings together the best of cooking and programming.
 This final course project, from the Rocketseat educational platform, simulates a digital menu for a restaurant.
 	FoodExplorer is a great experience that creatively converges between two distinct areas such as gastronomy and technology.